USPTO Examiner STEVENS MARK V - Art Unit 1613

 Executive Summary

-Examiner STEVENS, MARK V works in Art Unit 1613 and has examined 805 patent applications in our dataset.
-With an allowance rate of 65.7%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 25 months.
+Examiner STEVENS, MARK V works in Art Unit 1613 and has examined 771 patent applications in our dataset.
+With an allowance rate of 65.5%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 26 months.

 Allowance Patterns

-Examiner STEVENS, MARK V's allowance rate of 65.7% places them in the 19% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner STEVENS, MARK V's allowance rate of 65.5% places them in the 26% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns

-On average, applications examined by STEVENS, MARK V receive 2.29 office actions before reaching final disposition.
-This places the examiner in the 78% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by STEVENS, MARK V receive 2.39 office actions before reaching final disposition.
+This places the examiner in the 69% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline